 Although none of us should base our medical recommendations on anecdotal evidence (“Oh, it worked for so-and-so, so it must work!”), there are a ton of people I know who had very positive experiences with it.
 And based on an experience I had, I’m personally convinced of the purple magic emanating from the flower of elder.

-In the spring of 2014, my kids caught a nasty flu.
+One spring, my kids caught a nasty flu.
 My oldest had it first, and then my youngest caught it within a day or so.
 I remembered hearing about the wonders of elderberry, and so—along with consulting my pediatrician and starting my kids’ asthma medications pronto—I made them take elderberry as soon as their symptoms started.
 I also made my husband take it as a preventative because he seemed to be catching everything the kids brought home at that point.

 You might notice that I didn’t take any elderberry.
 Yep, I thought I was invincible.
 Plus, we were running low on elderberry at that point, and we were too exhausted to make another trip to the drug store, especially because we weren’t convinced yet that this purple elixir really even worked.